TritonDataCenter/node-manta/docs/man/mjob.md

     $ mjob create grep foo ^^ sort \| uniq -c

+This is the fastest and most common form of creating jobs, and runs with default compute container sizes.

 Alternatively, jobs can be specified by using a combination of `-m` and `-r` flags; the same pipeline could be specified with:

     $ mjob create -m 'grep foo' -r 'sort | uniq -c'

+The above form is useful for specifying options to each phase.
+For example:

+    $ mjob create --memory 2048 -m 'grep foo' --memory 8192 -r 'sort | uniq -c'

+Overrides the amount of RAM available in each phase (the `memory`, `disk`, `init` and `count` options impact the *next* phase).

 Jobs can also be specified using a JSON manifest file, as below (see Manta API documentation for the full JSON schema):